petrusen/vizchemoton/README.md

 ## 3. VizChemoton Code Overview

 In the following diagram we describe the modules that VizChemoton uses to generate the .html file.
-The full workflow starts from querying the Mongo-DB *(1)* using the SCINE modules *(2)* to obtain the reactions and compounds of the reaction network.
-Because querying the Mongo-DB might be a time-consuming step, we have enabled the option to export the network as a .json file, so that for future runs, the network can be directly imported *(a)*.
+The full workflow starts from querying the MongoDB *(1)* using the SCINE modules *(2)* to obtain the reactions and compounds of the reaction network.
+Because querying the MongoDB might be a time-consuming step, we have enabled the option to export the network as a .json file, so that for future runs, the network can be directly imported *(a)*.
 The reaction and compounds data are also stored in a .csv and .json files respectively *(b)*.
-This allows importing the reaction and compound data without querying Mongo-DB nor the SCINE dependencies.
+This allows importing the reaction and compound data without querying MongoDB nor the SCINE dependencies.
 To generate the visualization of the network, the amk-tools is called *(4)* which ultimately writes the .html file *(5)*.